-With the ability to maintain a constant spring force over long-term use, both PORON polyurethane foam and BISCO® silicone materials work great for cushioning applications.
+With the ability to maintain a constant spring force over long-term use, both PORON and BISCO materials work great for cushioning applications.
 Typical cushions and pads have low-performing compressibility rates, so they wear out quickly and lose their spring-back force.
 Over time, other materials effectively shrink and flatten out.
 High performance foam solutions from Rogers have excellent compression set resistance and deliver long-term cushioning that keeps components secure, maintains consumer comfort and reduces noise and vibration.

 The right cushioning materials contribute to an optimal customer experience – a comfortable shoe or a pleasant mass-transit ride.
 Rogers engineers materials that provide resistance to shock by using strong, lightweight materials.
-While most cushioning wears down over time, PORON® Urethane and BISCO® silicone foams have a unique open cell structure that produces a breathable foam that will not break down with continual use.
-Both absorb and distribute impact energy, preventing stress on whatever the cushion is protecting.
+While most cushioning wears down over time, PORON polyurethane and BISCO silicone materials possess a unique open cell structure that is breathable and will not break down with continual use.
+Both absorb and distribute impact energy reliably.

 By choosing cushioning materials that absorb internal impact energy, designers can enhance product quality and reduce friction and impact that result in stress and damage.
-PORON® Urethane and BISCO® silicone foams are highly resilient and continually deflect vibrations over long periods of time while experiencing only minimal changes in stiffness due to stress relaxation.
+PORON polyurethane and BISCO silicone foams are highly resilient and continually deflect vibrations over long periods of time while experiencing only minimal changes in stiffness due to stress relaxation.
 Both materials provide excellent resistance to compression set (collapse), good vibration damping, and impact absorption.
 Rogers’ materials continue to seal and absorb vibration and shock over long-term use, extending the life of the product.

-Designing foam cushions to meet industry standards for outgassing, chemical and solvent resistance, temperature load, flammability and sealing can be a challenge for industrial and transportation applications.
-Both PORON® Polyurethanes and BISCO® Silicone foams are low-outgassing, non-fogging and contain no plasticizers or residual chemicals to contaminate devices.
+Designing to meet industry standards for outgassing, chemical and solvent resistance, temperature load, flammability and sealing can be a challenge for industrial and transportation applications.
+Both PORON polyurethanes and BISCO silicone foams are low-outgassing, non-fogging and contain no plasticizers or residual chemicals to contaminate devices.
 The materials will not become brittle and crumble and are non-corrosive to metal.
 Both material families provide consistent performance over time in constrained spaces and are certified by Underwriters Laboratory (UL) for gasketing and flame resistance and are effective and dependable long-term cushioning solutions.
-For extreme environments, BISCO® Silicone foam materials perform even in high temperature (up to 200˚C), high pressure applications.
+For extreme environments, BISCO silicone foam materials perform even in high temperature (up to 200°C), high pressure applications.

 Rogers’ specialty materials meet or exceed automotive specifications for flame resistance (FMVSS302), fogging (SAE-J 1756), Ford WSS-M2D496, Ford WSL-M99G163, General Motors GMW14196, General Motors GMW16392, Chrysler MS-AY549 and Chrysler MS-AY-556.